 Rubik’s Cube (1977-present)

-The Rubik’s Cube was designed to annoy everyone, it didn’t discriminate either, it didn’t care if you were 5 or 105.
-For a puzzle toy that was seemingly complicated to crack, its premise was extraordinarily simple; all you had to do was match the six sides of the cube to the same colours.
-Easier said than done, eh?
+For a puzzle toy that was seemingly complicated to crack, its premise was extraordinarily simple.
+All you had to do was match the six sides of the cube to the same colours.

-As difficult as it was to solve, the mystical cube managed to sell in huge numbers throughout the late 1970’s and 1980’s and is still considered a Christmas classic, not just for kids but for adults too.
+As difficult as it was to solve, the mystical cube managed to sell in huge numbers throughout the late 1970’s and 1980’s.

 Is there an image more in-keeping with the Christmas present than the famous miniature figure-of-eight track?
-Consisting of plastic piece of circuit with miniature tram lines set in them, your electrified miniature cars were supposed to stay on the track as you raced your family members.
+Consisting of plastic piece of circuit with miniature tram lines set in them.

 Nintendo 64 (1996-2003)

 Released in 1996, Nintendo supplied the gaming world with a new and refreshing console, something that the industry needed.
-It’s appearance and of course the seemingly unique (in the sense that it worked properly) cartridge system, the N64 became a major selling machine around Christmas 1996 with kids just eager to get their hands on one.
+It’s appearance and of course the seemingly unique cartridge system.
+The N64 became a major selling machine around Christmas 1996 with kids just eager to get their hands on one.

 BMX Bike (1972-present)

 It is hard to believe that it is over 40 years since the BMX was introduced.
-First seen in the USA, on the dirt tracks of Southern California through the advent of BMX racing and when the Chopper became obsolete in the early 1980’s, the BMX was of course its natural successor and pretty much every kid wanted one for Christmas.
+First seen in the USA, on the dirt tracks of Southern California through the advent of BMX racing.
+When the Chopper became obsolete in the early 1980’s, the BMX was of course its natural successor and pretty much every kid wanted one for Christmas.